London (British band)

 After an absence of more than 30 years the band returned to live performance, and subsequently released the album Reboot in 2012.
-The 2020 line-up is Riff Regan (vocals), Steve Voice (bass/guitar/vocals) and Hugh O'Donnell (guitar/vocals).
+The 2024 line-up is Riff Regan (vocals), Steve Voice (bass/guitar/vocals), Hugh O'Donnell (guitar/vocals) and Colin Watterston (drums).

 History

 Henry Padovani auditioned for London in December 1976 and was offered a position in the band, but changed his mind when Stewart Copeland invited him to join The Police instead.

 Jon Moss joined the band after being tried as a drummer with The Clash.
 He later said, "The mix of personalities didn't work; their attitudes were too different to mine."

 They toured extensively throughout 1977, first supporting The Stranglers and then as headliners in their own right.
 Their third release, the single "Animal Games", was featured on the notorious Sex Pistols edition of the British TV rock show So It Goes.

-Their final gig was at the Marquee Club in Wardour Street on 8 December 1977.
+The final gig of the original line-up was at the Marquee Club in Wardour Street on 8 December 1977.
 The band broke up shortly afterwards.
 On leaving, Moss joined The Damned and then formed Culture Club with Boy George.
 Riff Regan released solo records before reverting to his real name of Miles Tredinnick and becoming a comedy writer.
 He wrote scripts for Frankie Howerd and was a writer on the BBC TV series Birds of a Feather.

 Steve Voice formed a new band, The Original Vampires, and Dave Wight, following spells in Metro and Holly and the Italians, reverted to his real name of Colin Wight and became an academic.

 MCA Records released the original band's one and only album, Animal Games, in February 1978.

 London The Punk Rock Collection, a CD containing all their recorded work, was released on the Captain Oi! label in 1997 and in 2010 the band released an official live bootleg CD Get Out Of London.

 Reboot, their first studio album in 34 years, was released on CD and digital formats in February 2012.
 An LP version on 180 gram heavyweight vinyl was released in March 2018.

 The Hell for Leather Mob, a 15 song rocktale studio album was released on CD and digital formats by Beach Café Records in July 2020.